AtlanticStudios/AtlanticStudiosWebsite/_projects/VisualHistory.md

 title: A Visual History | Atlantic Studios
 date: 2016-10-27 00:00:00 Z
 navigation: Watch
-description: What does change look like?
-From the wonders hidden in the mundane to monumental figures that changed nations, the "A Visual History" series lets us watch the most interesting evolutions of our world play out in a matter of minutes.
+description: A Visual History is a series from the Atlantic exploring the evolution of wonders in our world.
 label: A Visual History
 cover: VisualHistoryCover
 type: Series